theoremreach/slate/source/index.md

 ```

-Update a quota for a campaign
+Update a quota for a campaign.

 **HTTP REQUEST**